-Eating more calories than you burn in daily activity and exercise (on a long-term basis) causes obesity.
-Over time, these extra calories add up, and cause you to gain weight.
+Eating more calories than you burn in daily activity and exercise — on a long-term basis — can lead to obesity.
+Over time, these extra calories add up and cause weight gain.

 Common specific causes of obesity include: